In a Glance: India’s Major Welfare Programmes

 National Health Mission (NHM)

-- Implemented by the Ministry of Health and Family Welfare (MoHFW), the scheme was extended in March 2018, to continue until March 2020.
+- Implemented by the Ministry of Health and Family Welfare (MoHFW).

 - On 5 April 2020, to strengthen health systems and provide an immediate response to the COVID-19 pandemic, GoI announced the ‘India COVID-19 Emergency Response and Health System Preparedness Package’ (ERHSPP).